2019331101-Tanjumul/Buybliss_final_project/README.md

 ## How to run the project ?
+-Copy the reprository's link
+- Go to your desired file location to your local file and then open terminal on the destination folder and type : `git clone <copied link>`

+- After cloning the repo open it with vscode using ` code . `
+- Then , create two terminal one with Frontend and another with Backend and type `npm install / npm i ` in both terminals.

 - Go to backend directory first and run the command:
 `npm run dev`